microsoft/nni/docs/source/tutorials/darts.rst

 Searching on DARTS search space
 ===============================

-In this tutorial, we demonstrate how to search on the famous model space proposed in `DARTS <https://arxiv.org/abs/1806.09055>`__.
+In this tutorial, we demonstrate how to search on the famous model space proposed in `DARTS`_.

 Through this process, you will learn: